A description of each program follows.

 It takes time, focus and patience to reset our neurological system to a state of oneness, calmness and centeredness.
 This is just what the weekly mindfulness challenges sent to your email address are designed to accomplish.
 The intricate systems of the body do not reset overnight.
 They were originally forged through years of habit.
 It will take time for the reorientation to take hold.

 We can establish a new way of being with ourselves in the world little by little, day by day, moment by moment.
-The weekly challenges offer an invitation each week to become more mindful, centered and balanced so that you can break out of the routines that are feeding the stress.
-There are significant benefits to a mindfulness practice.
+The Weekly Mindfulness Email Challenges offer an invitation each week to become more mindful, centered and balanced so that you can break out of the habits that inflame stress.
+Long term benefits of a successful mindfulness practice are considerable.

 When we willingly accept new challenges that require us to focus attention on the present moment – our habitual infatuations with the horrors of past and the uncertainty of future are gradually transformed.
 A gentle transformation to be mindful of each and every moment is accompanied by a diffusion of stress and a welcome disappearance of symptoms.